Kyriosity/read-write/readme+/dev/code/readme+/code-quality.md

 _Errare humanum est_, and quality code allows one to focus tests on ...

+* bottlenecks: intricate logic, performance, accuracy,
-* subjects of vivid changes,
+* subjects of frequent changes,
-* dependencies on imports and external parts,
+* dependencies on imports and external parts.
-* bottlenecks (performance, accuracy)

-... and get more space to avoid [tests pitfalls](../../testing/tests-pitfalls.md)
+... and get more breath to avoid [tests pitfalls](../../testing/tests-pitfalls.md).

 ## Moralité

-With all that said, why does mediocre code prevail and _clean code_ migrate to buzzwords?
+With all that said, why does deficient code prevail and _clean code_ migrate to buzzwords?

-a) poor-quality code is written much faster and cheaper.
+1. Poor-quality code is written much faster and cheaper<sup>🥴</sup>.
 And as it does the job counter-arguments fade.

-b) Benefits of quality code lag<sup>:family_man_woman_boy_boy:</sup> as well as exponentially growing issues from bad software parts.
-The point when controllable chaos goes out of control, or a security breach opens may be crucial but lay far in the next releases (when its creators are safely on other projects).\
+2. Benefits of quality code lag for all beneficiaries<sup>:family_man_woman_boy_boy:</sup> as well as exponentially growing issues from bad software parts.
+The point when controllable chaos goes out of control, or a security breach opens may be crucial but lay far in the next releases.<sup>:parachute:</sup>
-&nbsp;&nbsp;&nbsp;&nbsp;<sup>:family_man_woman_boy_boy:</sup>&nbsp;<sub>for all beneficiaries: users, customers, developers, project organizers</sub>

-c) overhead
+3. Intention for quality is a half success but with incomplete efforts, it will be the same, though better, deficient code.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>🥴</sup>&nbsp;<sub>Provided one doesn't bother with [development] principles.</sub>\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:family_man_woman_boy_boy:</sup>&nbsp;<sub>Customers, developers, tester, users and project organizers.</sub>\
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<sup>:parachute:</sup>&nbsp;<sub>When its originators could be safely on other projects, leaving the headache for others.</sub>

-Not every developer will self-reflect on "submit and forget" work, and not every project management will draw a golden section between profanity and academism.
+Add here that not every developer self-reflects on "submit and forget" work, and not every project management will draw a golden section between profanity and academism.

 ## Appendix 1 (of 1).
 Mediocre code - why

 Apart from environments where good code won't bloom<sup>:wilted_flower:</sup> or shall not be planted<sup>:desert:</sup> even motivated intelligent teams may not achieve high quality up to the end of a big project.
-To name a few reasons:
+To name a few reasons besides _classical_ over-creativity and procrastination:

-+ overhead of formal processes at the expense of development and communication,
++ overweight of formal processes at the expense of design and communication,
-+ "egocentrism": low feedback (code review, pair programming, coaching) and reluctance to learn (also from critique),
++ "egocentrism": low feedback (code review, pair programming, coaching) and reluctance to learn (especially from critique),
-+ over-creativity, unrestrained abstraction, pedantry/perfectionism, procrastination,
 + canceled/skipped iterations/refactoring,
 + hesitation in using and contributing to shared code (from team/enterprise foundations up to open source)